kevinhyj/TEST/README.md

   [RhoDesign](https://github.com/ml4bio/RhoDesign)

 ### Generate RNA Structure
-We use [RhoFold+](https://github.com/ml4bio/RhoFold) to generate RNA 3D Structure and [RNAfold](https://github.com/ViennaRNA/ViennaRNA/releases) (version: 2.5.1) to generate RNA 2D structure.
+We use [RhoFold](https://github.com/ml4bio/RhoFold) and [AlphaFold3](https://github.com/google-deepmind/alphafold3) to generate RNA 3D Structure

+We use [Chai](https://github.com/chaidiscovery/chai-lab) to generate RNA 2D structure (as the input of RILLIE).

 ### Data Processing
 You can process data through the following steps: